cpbirch/balls/README.md

 A 3D build radiator worth looking at.

-Build monitors needs to be fun.
+Build radiators needs to be fun.
 Anyone can develop plain old html/css grid based view.
 That stuff is like flash, old and needs to be replaced.

 Put this on your TV, and you will never go back to any other build radiator.